quackduck/devzat/Admin's Manual.md

 git clone https://github.com/quackduck/devzat
 cd devzat
 ```
+To compile Devzat, you will need to have Go installed with a minimum version of 1.17.

 Now run `go install` to install the Devzat binary globally, or run `go build` to build and keep the binary in the working directory.

 ## Usage